 The composition is divided into two halves.
 On the left, is the luminous Bacchus figure, and the character behind him is represented in the traditional loose robes used for depictions of classical myth.
-The idealisation of the Bacchus’s face is highlighted by the light which illuminates him in a classical style.
+The idealization of the Bacchus’s face is highlighted by the light which illuminates him in a classical style.
 The right side of the composition presents drunkards of the streets that invite the viewer to join their party.
-There is no idealisation present in their darker worn-out faces who wear the contemporary costume of poor people in 17th-century Spain.
+There is no idealization present in their darker worn-out faces who wear the contemporary costume of poor people in 17th-century Spain.
 The figure kneeling in front of the Bacchus is younger and better dressed than the others, with a sword and boots.
 The light which illuminates Bacchus is absent on the right side.
-There are also various elements of naturalism in this work, such as the bottle and pitcher which appear on the ground.
+There are also various elements of naturalism in this work, such as the bottle and pitcher, which appear on the ground.

 Diego Velázquez was a Spanish painter, who was the leading artist in the court of King Philip IV, and one of the most important painters of the Spanish Golden Age.
 From the first quarter of the nineteenth century, Velázquez’s artwork was a model for the realist and impressionist painters, in particular, Édouard Manet.
 Many modern artists, including Picasso and Dalí, have paid tribute to Velázquez by recreating several of his most famous works.

-Bacchus is the Roman name for Dionysus the Greek god of wine, ritual madness and theatre in ancient Greek religion and myth.
+Bacchus is the Roman name for Dionysus, the Greek god of wine, ritual madness, and theatre in ancient Greek religion and myth.
 Wine played an important role in Greek and Roman culture, and the cult of Bacchus or Dionysus was the main religious focus for its unrestrained consumption.
 His festivals were the driving force behind the development of Greek theatre.